CRUCIATE LIGAMENT RUPTURE

+Medical management is most suited for smaller, lighter dogs but larger breeds can show improvement as well.
 A conservative medical management program essentially lets nature take its course, with a little help from us.
-It uses a planned regime of rest, restriction of strenuous exercise, planned diet and weight loss programs, hydrotherapy and anti-inflammatory medications, and time.
+It uses a planned regime of rest, restriction of strenuous exercise, planned diet and weight loss programs, hydrotherapy, anti-inflammatory medications, and time.

 Intra-capsular techniques insert devices used to stabilise the knee and require opening the joint.
 Extra-capsular techniques are designed to add strength to the structures surrounding the joint to compensate for the torn cruciate.

 New procedures are continually being developed.
 The most recent, developed by Dr. James Cook of the University of Missouri in 2010, is the Arthrex Tightrope CCL repair system, which uses a very strong synthetic ligament anchored directly to the bones on either side of the joint.